jazzband/tablib/docs/install.rst

 Download the Source
 -------------------

-You can also install tablib from source.
+You can also install Tablib from source.
 The latest release (|version|) is available from GitHub.

 * tarball_